 By Nick Adams, CEO at Sense

 In FMCG, success hinges on more than just having a quality product.
-With fierce competition and ever-changing consumer preferences, never mind the lasting impact of covid on shopper behaviours, it’s crucial for brands to deploy effective shopper tactics in order to increase engagement and drive sales.
+With fierce competition and ever-changing consumer preferences, never mind the lasting impact of covid on shopper behaviours, it’s crucial for brands to deploy effective shopper marketing tactics, such as pop-up activations, in order to increase engagement and drive sales.

 Understanding the challenges of communicating with consumers, to the importance of knowing your brand values, to what shopper marketing tactics work for your particular brand, can make all the difference between a brand thriving or surviving.

 First things first, let’s recognise how the FMCG landscape has evolved.

 As various sectors continue to suffer during the cost-of-living crisis, data from the last 12 months by YouGov suggests food and household supplies have experienced the highest increase in spend.
 Almost half of consumers have spent more on food and beverages (48%), and over a third have increased their spend on household supplies and toiletries (37%).
 There are thoughts this shift could be due to either increased prices in the supply chain, or consumers preferring to cook at home to save money, but it’s not clear yet.